Dr. Seafha Ramos

 ABOUT ME

 I am Yurok (tribal member), Karuk and Chicana.
 My expertise lies in the integration of Western and Indigenous sciences in applied wildlife research.
-With an emphasis on Traditional Ecological Knowledge through an Indigenous lens, I aim to conduct culturally sensitive research with Indigenous communities.
+By utilizing Indigenous Research Methodologies and understanding Traditional Ecological Knowledge through an Indigenous lens, I aim to conduct culturally sensitive research with Indigenous communities.

 Click the icon below to visit my LinkedIn profile!